xy2119/SO3_Invariant_ProteinMPNN/README.md

 # SE3_Equivariant_ProteinMPNN
-This is the code for building invariant representation on ProteinMPNN
+This is the code for the master thesis building invariant representation upon ProteinMPNN